rasilvap/Serverless-API/README.md

 # NodeAndReact-FullStack

-This is full stack project built with NodeJs and react using Firebase as Database just for learning purposes.
+This is full stack project built with NodeJs and react using Firebase as Database.
+The initial objective is the database adiministration and later the idea is to handle a microservices environment with NodeJs as backend.